PLN-team/pyPLNmodels/paper/paper.md

 High dimensional count data are hard to analyse as is, and normalization must be performed but standard normalization does not fit to the characteristics of count data.
 The Poisson LogNormal(PLN)  [@PLN] and PLN-PCA [@PLNPCA] are two-sided models allowing both suitable normalization and analysis of multivariate count data.
-They are both implemented in the `pyPLNmodels` package introduced here.
+Each model is implemented in the `pyPLNmodels` package introduced here.
 Possible fields of applications include
 \begin{itemize}
 \item Ecology: for $n$ sites and $p$ species, the counts represents the number of individuals of each species in each site.
 The PLN models aims to understand the correlation between species, specifically to establish potential dependencies, competitive interactions, and predatory dynamics.
-Additionally, the PLN model seeks to explain the impact of covariates, such as temperature, altitude, and other relevant factors, on the observed abundances.
+Additionally, the PLN models seek to explain the impact of covariates (when available), such as temperature, altitude, and other relevant factors, on the observed abundances.
 \item Genomics: for $n$ cells and $p$ genes, the counts represents the number of times a gene is expressed in each cell.
 The objective is to estimate the